A Survey on Dialogue Summarization: Recent Advances and New Frontiers: New Frontiers

 \subsection{Faithfulness in Dialogue Summarization}

-Even though current state-of-the-art summarization systems have already made great progress, they suffer from the factual inconsistency problem, which distorts or fabricates the factual information in the article and is also known as hallucinations \cite{yichong-survey}. \newcite{emnlp2020-mvbart-chen} point out that the wrong reference is one of the main errors made by the dialogue summarization model, which means the generated summaries contain information that is not faithful to the original dialogue (e.g., associate one’s actions or locations with a wrong speaker), as shown in Figure \ref{fig:toy}.
-This error largely hinders the application of dialogue summarization systems.
+Even though current state-of-the-art summarization systems have already made great progress, they still suffer from the factual inconsistency problem, which distorts or fabricates the factual information in the article and is also known as hallucinations \cite{tang2021investigating}. \newcite{Tang2021CONFITTF} systematically study the taxonomy of factuality errors for dialogue summarization, which includes the following 8 error types: \textit{Missing Information, Redundant Information, Circumstantial Error, Wrong Reference Error, Negation Error, Object Error, Tense Error} and \textit{Modality Error}.
+Specifically, the last five types of errors notoriously tend to appear in dialogue summaries, which largely hinder the application of dialogue summarization systems.

-We argue that this problem is mainly caused by the multiple participants and diverse references in the dialogue.
-To remedy this issue, personal pronoun information \cite{speaker} and coreference information \cite{sigdial2021-coref} are explicitly incorporated into the summarization model.
-Even so, the lack of high-quality coreference resolution model for dialogues results in low-quality resolution results, which further hinders the quality of summaries.

-To mitigate the challenge, we can not only enhance the coreference resolution model with dialogue features, but also implicitly model the coreference by using contextual and discourse information.
+To remedy these issues, future works need specific designs target for the above errors.
+Importantly, fine-grained dialogue-specific features need to be incorporated into the summarization model, such as personal pronoun information, coreference information and tense information.
+On the one hand, these features can implicitly alleviate the difficulty of dialogue understanding.
+On the other hand, some features can directly serve as the explicitly extracted information to help final summary generation.